101 Fun Things To Do With No Money

 34. Check Out a Local Gym: Almost all gyms want people to check out their place.
 Many will offer a free class or up to a free week.
 Try out a new spin class, yoga class, pilates class, or CrossFit.
 There are so many gyms popping up on every block that this can keep you busy and fit for a couple of months.

-35. Photography: We all know that we have one of the best cameras at our disposal, but do you use the camera in your phone to the best of its ability.
+35. Photography: We all know that we have one of the best cameras at our disposal, but do you use the camera in your phone to the best of its ability?
 You can fiddle around with it, check out some YouTube channels, or head to the Apple store for a free class.

-37. Slideshows: Now, that we tons of photos… what should we do with them?
+37. Slideshows: Now, that we have tons of photos… what should we do with them?
 Turn them into a slideshow or some other digital way to view your photos.

-38. Nature Walks: These type of walks have a purpose.
+38. Nature Walks: These types of walks have a purpose.
 To explore and realize the nature around you.
 Typically, in our house, the goal is to find 10 different types of objects (smooth, rough, prickly, big, small, etc) or look for something with the same characteristic (like various rocks).
 The list of types of nature walks you can come up with is endless.

 41. Projects You Put Off: Raise your hand if you can think of a project or two (or ten) that you have put off.
 When you don’t want to spend money, it is a great time to dust off that list and dig in.